ajohnsonbuck/StrandMath/README.md

           dG0 = -23.4 kcal/mol

 ### Tm estimation
-Standard Tm prediction conditions are 0.2 uM oligo, 1 M Na+, and 0 M Mg2+.
+Standard Tm prediction conditions are 0.2 μM oligo, 1 M Na+, and 0 M Mg2+.
 However, other conditions can be specified.

-     Tm = P.estimateTm      % Estimate Tm for pair P at 1 M Na+ and 0.2 uM oligo.
+     Tm = P.estimateTm      % Estimate Tm for pair P at 1 M Na+ and 0.2 μM oligo.

           Tm = 67.4881

-     Tm = estimate_Tm('ATAGCGCCTAAT','Na',0.1,'conc',1E-6)      % Estimate Tm, in degrees Celsius, for specified sequence and its reverse complement at 100 mM Na+ and 1 uM oligo
+     Tm = estimate_Tm('ATAGCGCCTAAT','Na',0.1,'conc',1E-6)      % Estimate Tm, in degrees Celsius, for specified sequence and its reverse complement at 100 mM Na+ and 1 μM oligo

           Tm = 40.3000